 Udawalawe and Wilpattu remain excellent, with good visibility and active wildlife.
 Yala is open but can be wetter and less predictable. - Great Value in the Southwest

 With the monsoon fully active, prices drop sharply on the south and west coasts — ideal for travellers who don’t mind rain.
+You’ll save money, but you won’t get sunshine, and some places may reduce hours or close for the season.

-Weather Overview
+Sri Lanka’s Weather Overview

 The Hill Country is cool and misty, with beautiful scenery.
 Expect clear mornings and rainy afternoons.
 The Cultural Triangle remains hot, dry, and easy to explore, though humidity rises.